Pesa 218M: Lower Silesian Voivodeship

 The 218Mb (SA132-002) vehicle was handed over to the Lower Silesian Voivodeship after a series of promotional runs in February 2006.

 On 16 July 2007, the Lower Silesian Marshal's Office placed an additional order, which included five two-car and three single-car (Pesa 214M) diesel units.
 The first of the five ordered SA134 units (No. 003) was presented at the Wrocław Główny railway station on 23 January 2008.
 Another unit (SA134-004) was delivered to the purchaser in early February 2008.
 Both trains were assigned to serve the routes Jelenia Góra–Węgliniec–Zielona Góra, Jelenia Góra–Węgliniec–Zgorzelec/Bolesławiec, and Legnica–Jelenia Góra.
 Later, three more two-car units (SA134-005, SA134-006, and SA134-007) were delivered.

-On 14 December 2008, all vehicles that had previously been made available to the company Przewozy Regionalne (two Kolzam 212M, four Pesa 214M, and six Pesa 218M) were transferred to the newly launched Koleje Dolnośląskie.
-On 5 December 2009, Koleje Dolnośląskie reactivated the Kłodzko–Wałbrzych line, which was served, among others, by the SA132-002.
+On 14 December 2008, all vehicles that had previously been made available to the company Polregio (two Kolzam 212M, four Pesa 214M, and six Pesa 218M) were transferred to the newly launched Lower Silesian Railways.
+On 5 December 2009, Lower Silesian Railways reactivated the Kłodzko–Wałbrzych line, which was served, among others, by the SA132-002.

-On 27 May 2010, Pesa was awarded a contract to deliver additional vehicles for Koleje Dolnośląskie: three two-car 218M units and six single-car 214M units.
+On 27 May 2010, Pesa was awarded a contract to deliver additional vehicles for Lower Silesian Railways: three two-car 218M units and six single-car 214M units.
 On 4 May 2011, Pesa handed over the first of the ordered two-car units – SA134-023 – to the carrier.

 The Lower Silesian SA132-002 was used by the manufacturer from 17 to 22 February 2006 for promotional runs in the Lesser Poland, Silesian, Opole, and Lubusz voivodeships.

 On 12 December 2012, the Lower Silesian SA134-006, running from Kłodzko to Legnica, collided with an excavator in Pasieczna.

 At the end of March 2020, a decision was made to lease the SA132-002 railbus to Szybka Kolej Miejska in Tricity in exchange for EN57AKM-1718.
-On March 27, the vehicle departed from the Koleje Dolnośląskie base in Legnica for Gdynia Cisowa, and the following day it was transferred to the carrier.
-After a year of operation, in April 2021, the railbus returned to Koleje Dolnośląskie.
+On March 27, the vehicle departed from the Lower Silesian Railways base in Legnica for Gdynia Cisowa, and the following day it was transferred to the carrier.
+After a year of operation, in April 2021, the railbus returned to Lower Silesian Railways.
 In October 2021, another exchange took place, in which SA134-023 was leased in exchange for EN57AKM-1718 once again.

 On 2 July 2022, the operation of SA134 units began, pulling a freight car designed for bicycle transport.